HeberMartinezLopez/classwork/22-Stu_Mini-Project/README.md

 You can also refer to this [YouTube video on enabling GitHub Pages](https://youtu.be/P4Mu1t5rIXg) for more guidance.

 > **Important**: It might take a few minutes for GitHub pages to display your site correctly.
 If your project does not deploy or display correctly, check that all file paths in your application are relative and use the right casing.
-GitHub is case-sensitive, an inccorect capital or lowercase letter could cause problems in deployment.
+GitHub is case-sensitive, an incorrect capital or lowercase letter could cause problems in deployment.

 ## 💡 Hints